radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 description: Deployment and Tuning Guide
 ---

-# Chapter 6: Starting and Stopping Components and Services
+# Starting and Stopping Components and Services

 This chapter describes how to start and stop the RadiantOne service and the web server hosting the Control Panels.